Revelry Process : Design and Development for Growth

 And all stories should be user stories.
 Even if the user is system level or a robot.
 Now, let’s get Agile.

 Once we’ve clearly defined the project objectives and goals from a high level, we dig in and get our hands dirty.
-We get agile.
-If you aren’t familiar with agile, here’s a good starting point.
+We get Agile.

 The Product Owner works with our team to break down the high level objectives and goals into Epics.
 Epics can be thought of as features of digital products.
 User stories are created within the Epics.
 And within those user stories, we create acceptance criteria.